dustinapodaca/reading-notes/class-01.md

 >  - **HTML** - creates the structure i.e. the backbone.
 >     1. HTML is the markup language that we use to structure and give meaning to our web content, for example defining paragraphs, headings, and data tables, or embedding images and videos in the page.
 >  - **CSS** - stylizes the website or makes it look good.
->   - CSS is a language of style rules that we use to apply styling to our HTML content, for example setting background colors and fonts, and laying out our content in multiple columns.
+>     2. CSS is a language of style rules that we use to apply styling to our HTML content, for example setting background colors and fonts, and laying out our content in multiple columns.
 >  - **JavaScript** - increases interactivity; handles more complex functions and features and enhances site functionality.
->   -JavaScript is a scripting language that enables you to create dynamically updating content, control multimedia, animate images, and pretty much everything else.
+>     3. JavaScript is a scripting language that enables you to create dynamically updating content, control multimedia, animate images, and pretty much everything else.
 (Okay, not everything, but it is amazing what you can achieve with a few lines of JavaScript code.)
 >
 ---